-Under the general direction of the University Director of Procurement Contracting & Compliance, the Associate Vice President for University Business Services & Chief Procurement Officer and/or designated administrator, the Procurement Services Senior Specialist is responsible for the oversight and administration of all contracting activities relating to the capital construction program for all University of Connecticut campuses, including UConn Health in Farmington.
-The Senior Specialist is accountable for performing and managing the most complex tasks in their area of expertise with a primary focus on construction and related professional services.
+Under the general direction of the University Director of Procurement Contracting & Compliance or designated administrator, the Senior Contract Specialist is responsible for the oversight and administration of all contracting activities relating to the capital construction program for all University of Connecticut campuses, including UConn Health in Farmington.
+The Senior Contract Specialist is accountable for performing and managing the most complex tasks in with a primary focus on construction and related professional services.
 Responsibilities include, but are not limited to drafting, negotiation, and review of contracts; preparation of reports; and serving as a primary liaison with the Office of the General Counsel, Office of the Attorney General (when required), outside legal counsel and senior University administrators and officials.